Version 0.99-19

 Before answering this, do you really understand what you are asking?
 A TAB in a file is nothing more than a character whose ASCII value is 9.
 Unlike most other ASCII characters, the displayable representation of the TAB character is device dependent.
 So, one answer to this question would be to look at your terminal's manual to find out how it handles TAB characters.
 For this reason, many people feel that it is best to stick to the standard value of 8 for the tab-width, or avoid TABs altogether.

 Let's assume that you are aware of this issue but are forced to edit a file written by someone else, or are mandated by some policy requiring the tab-width to be 4.
-Jed has several variables controlling the use of TABs: TAB, TAB_DEFAULT, and USE_TABS.
+Jed has several variables controlling the use of TABs: TAB, TAB_DEFAULT, USE_TABS, and USE_TABS_DEFAULT.

 The TAB variable is a buffer-local variable controlling the width of a TAB for the current buffer.
 Its value in one buffer may not be equal to its value for other buffers.